KylianvG/DQN_Divergence/README.md

 # DQN_Divergence
 Project studying the divergence of Deep Q-Learning Networks.
 This small study was conducted as part of the Reinforcement Learning (2020/2021) course at the University of Amsterdam.
+The code was partially copied from code supplied by the course and modified where necessary.

 We study the following potential measures to combat divergence in the CartPole-v1 environment:
 * Experience replay